zooxo/iv/README.md

-# IVEE - a Powerful Programable RPN Calculator based on FORTH
----
-+++ the source code is coming soon - please be patient +++
----

   ____________________

-  Welcome to Ivee (IV) - A Powerful Programable RPN Calculator based on FORTH
-  Version 1.0, (c) 2020 by deetee/zooxo
+  Welcome to Ivee (IV) - A Powerful Programable RPN Calculator based on FORTH Version 1.0, (c) 2020 by deetee/zooxo
   This software is covered by the 3-clause BSD license.
   ____________________